air-gmv/air/README.md

 AIR has a user manual at https://gmvdrive.gmv.com/index.php/s/eScXCAybbecmT9b

+You have two way of getting AIR
+1) AIR is integrrated in TASTE toolchain available at  https://taste.tuxfamily.org/

+2) Download from repository where following instructions apply:

 To install AIR after cloning from git, you should do the following:

 ## 1 - Install RTEMS toolchain for RTEMS 5